-The Centre for Sports Engineering Research (CSER) is led by Dr David James.
+The Centre for Sports Engineering Research (CSER) is led by Dr Simon Goodwill.
 It is the world's largest academic group in sports engineering and an internationally renowned centre of excellence for research and knowledge transfer.
 The centre's work is based on four research disciplines: applied computing, biomechanics, design engineering, and skill acquisition.
 In each area, researchers develop fundamental knowledge and deliver applied solutions to enhance athletic performance, reduce injury and promote physical activity.

 CSER works in partnership with many sport, health and commercial organisations.
 We are immensely proud of our work with Team GB Olympic, and Paralympic athletes, and we enjoy research partnerships with global organisations such as the International Tennis Federation, FIFA, and Adidas.